makersacademy/taster2.0/challenge_2.md

 ```

+> For the geekest, open the element inspector, go to the network tab, reload the page and see if it is loading the page correctly.

 ### Section 2: Create the blocks !
 (1h30)

+>Write meaningful "classes" and "IDs" in order to let anybody understanding what you are styling.
+Do not write classes like:
+  .x or .y, etc
+Prefer:
+  .menu .menu__ul .menu__li

 1. Let's start by the menu, It needs to be:
   - On the top, right